-The department of the Company in charge of internal audit conducted audit in line with an audit plan to evaluate the risk management systems at four departments of the Company's head office during the period, and reported the results thereof to the Board of Directors and the Audit & Supervisory Board of the Company.
-It also conducted questionnaire surveys twice for assessing risks at all departments of the head office during the period, and reported the results thereof to the Board of Directors and the Audit & Supervisory Board of the company.
-It also conducted questionnaire surveys twice for assessing risks at all departments of the head office during the period, and reported the results thereof to the Board of Directors and the Audit & Supervisory Board of the Company.
+The department of the Company in charge of internal audit conducted questionnaire surveys twice for assessing risks at all departments during the period.
+It also conducted audit in line with an audit plan to evaluate the risk management systems at three departments of the Company's head office, and reported the results thereof to the Board of Directors and the Audit & Supervisory Board of the Company.